DeveshShrivastava/Turno-Company-Business-Analysis/README.md

 The main objective is to:
 - Analyze the performance data of Turno Company
-- Automate data processing using Python
+- Automate data processing using Python and SQL
 - Generate actionable insights and summaries in Excel format

 (Refer to [`Objective.pdf`])